2020 L4Life’s Autism AbiliTEAMonday, May 11 2020

 Some of what they discussed included: the different ways they’ve been inspired by the people in their lives with Autism, the use of labels and when they can be both harmful and helpful (particularly in a work setting), how sometimes having a diagnosis can make people more empathetic and patient to the needs of others, and how the current situation with COVID-19 and isolation might be affecting individuals and families.

-Thank you to Shayna and her friend for being part of our AbiliTEA campaign!
+Thank you to Shayna and her friends for being part of our AbiliTEA campaign!

 Big thank you to our awesome L4Life staff that joined in an evening Virtual AbiliTEA.
 Thanks to our Chief Happiness Officer, Erin D., for organising.